Questions to Ask When Interviewing a Development Team

-If you go online and search for how to guarantee the best outcomes with hiring a development company or team, it seems like you have nothing to worry about.
+If you go online and search for how to guarantee the best outcomes with hiring a .NET application development company, or team, it seems like you have nothing to worry about.
 Six questions to ask, 10 questions to ask.
 There are several blogs relating to this topic.
-The best I have found is http://blog.smartlogic.io/hiring-an-external-development-team-interview-prospective-vendors.
+This is the best I have found.
 And yet, I don’t agree 100% with all the responses to why to ask these questions and what to look for.
 In addition, there are several other questions I would ask.
 This is a big decision.
-Thirty minutes worth of questions is not enough time to determine if a company is the right fit.
+Thirty minutes worth of questions is not enough time to determine if a .NET development company is the right fit.

 How do you manage your development team?

 Development companies have several styles for this.
 It is usually dependent on the company organization structure.
 Working with a team that is very hierarchical can be difficult.
 As a client, an attempt to put the best foot forward and please you will be there.
 But what will be missing is the close communication with the development team to resolve issues and clarify requirements.
 Have you ever played the game Telephone?
 Imagine doing that where the communication has to go both ways.
 Communication is always seasoned with perception and experience.
 It is not due to bad communication on the part of the in-betweens.
 It is just human nature.
 This is not to say that working with a top down organization is not a good fit.
 When interviewing, it is important to make sure that you will be able to ensure that all communication is clear and complete.